-pet insurance for older dogs
+pet insurance for senior dogs

 Many pet parents may think that pet insurance is only worth considering if you have a new puppy, but that couldn’t be further from the truth.
 From cataracts to periodontal disease and diabetes, comprehensive pet insurance safeguards against the common illnesses or injuries that affect senior pets.